 Michèle Joanisse is a seasoned development professional with 23 years of work experience in the philanthropic sector.
 During her career, Michele raised over 330 million euros for medical education, research, and humanitarian projects.

-She currently holds the position Head of External Relations at DNDi – Drugs for Neglected Diseases initiative in Geneva since October 2012 where she is leading a campaign to raise €200M by 2018 to find better treatments for neglected tropical diseases such as malaria, sleeping sickness, Chagas disease, leishmaniasis, filarial diseases and pediatric HIV.
-She is working with an international team of 14 staff based in New York, Rio and Geneva.
-To date, her and the team secured €187M for R&D projects from governments, foundations and high net worth individuals in Seattle, London, Geneva and Tokyo.
+She currently holds the position Head of External Relations at DNDi – Drugs for Neglected Diseases initiative in Geneva since October 2012 where she is leading a campaign to raise €200M by 2018 to find better treatments for neglected tropical diseases such as malaria, sleeping sickness, Chagas disease, leishmaniasis, filarial diseases, and pediatric HIV.
+She is working with an international team of 14 staff based in New York, Rio, and Geneva.
+To date, she and the team secured €187M for R&D projects from governments, foundations and high net worth individuals in Seattle, London, Geneva and Tokyo.

 Prior to DNDi, Michele raised funds for the Faculty of Medicine at McGill University in Montreal, Canada for seven years.
-From 2006 to 2012, she lead a CDN$130M campaign and exceeded her goal by CDN$25M two years ahead of campaign close.
-Specifically Michele secured multi-million dollar gifts from alumni, the corporate sector, foundations and high-net-worth individuals to advance epigenetics research, nursing, autism, pediatric musculoskeletal diseases, urology, cancer, Parkinson’s and Alzheimer diseases and established a series of university-hospital endowed chairs, doctoral and post-doctoral fellowships and student awards.
+From 2006 to 2012, she leads a CDN$130M campaign and exceeded her goal by CDN$25M two years ahead of campaign close.
+Specifically, Michele secured multi-million dollar gifts from alumni, the corporate sector, foundations, and high-net-worth individuals to advance epigenetics research, nursing, autism, pediatric musculoskeletal diseases, urology, cancer, Parkinson’s and Alzheimer diseases and established a series of university-hospital endowed chairs, doctoral and post-doctoral fellowships, and student awards.

-From 1998 to 2006 Michele lead the fundraising team at Médecins Sans Frontières in Canada.
-During her eight year with MSF, she grew the fundraising program from a CDN$1M to CDN$22M annually through a multi-facetted direct marketing strategy which included direct mail, street canvassing, telemarketing, online fundraising along with establishing a major gifts & planned gifts (legacies) program.
+From 1998 to 2006 Michele leads the fundraising team at Médecins Sans Frontières in Canada.
+During her eight-year with MSF, she grew the fundraising program from a CDN$1M to CDN$22M annually through a multi-faceted direct marketing strategy which included direct mail, street canvassing, telemarketing, online fundraising along with with establishing major gift & planned gifts (legacies) program.
 She also developed & directed three ambitious fundraising strategic plans and lead a London-Berlin-Amsterdam-Toronto strategic planning exercise to map-out the best financial investment strategy to raise funds globally.
 She continues to be involved with MSF as a volunteers and moderates international debates for the movement.

 Experienced in generating revenues through diversified fundraising program, Michele has manage large departments and complex cross-sector partnerships to meet her targets.
 She is fluent in both English and French with a deep knowledge of the medical and educational sectors.
 She graduated from the University of Ottawa with a BA in Communication and Management and is currently completing a Certificate in International Organisation Management at the University of Geneva.